 Initiative Description Community Outreach The Public Works Department has identified community outreach as a priority, including it as a goal in the current Strategic Plan.
-A part of the Department's goal is to improve the public's trust that our decisions are reasonable and cost-effective, and that we consider community priorities by enhancing our working relationship with the community priorities by enhancing our working relationship with the community and its decision-makers.
+A part of the Department's goal is to improve the public's trust that our decisions are reasonable and cost-effective, and that we consider community priorities by enhancing our working relationship with the community and its decision-makers.
 The Department will strive to balance the needs of local citizens with the need for community-wide and regional improvements.
-The Department will work to provide information to community groups, individual citizens, and the public Works Department will participate in community meetings to explain what we do and to solicit input for the coming year.
-The Department continues to schedule regular meetings with individual members of the Board of Supervisors the Department continues to schedule regular meetings with individual members of the Board of Supervisors the Public Works Department will also set up project-specific workshops with communities and elected officials and maintain communication from the initial planning phase through final construction through the use of the Public Works Web site, e-mail, community meetings, and newsletters such as The Community Informer.
-Works Air Resources Board Guidelines In April 2005 the California Air Resources Board (CARB) issued an advisory set of guidelines for local jurisdictions to consider when evaluating the potential air quality impacts related to the siting of new sensitive land uses (e.g. new residential subdivision) near industrial facilities and transportation corridors.
+The Department will work to provide information to community groups, individual citizens, and the public at large about projects and programs that may affect them.
+Through cooperation with the Board of Supervisors, the Public Works Department will participate in community meetings to explain what we do and to solicit input for the coming year.
+The Department continues to schedule regular meetings with individual members of the Board of Supervisors to discuss project status, emerging issues, and to identify priorities.
+The Department will also set up project-specific workshops with communities and elected officials and maintain communication from the initial planning phase through final construction through the use of the Public Works Web site, e-mail, community meetings, and newsletters such as The Community Informer.
+Assigned to Steve Kowalewski - Public Works Air Resources Board Guidelines In April 2005 the California Air Resources Board (CARB) issued an advisory set of guidelines for local jurisdictions to consider when evaluating the potential air quality impacts related to the siting of new sensitive land uses (e.g. new residential subdivision) near industrial facilities and transportation corridors.
 The Community Development Department is working to incorporate these advisory guidelines into the County's land use planning and development review process.
 Patrick Roche - Community Development